Former Huntsville football coach reportedly leaked information to opponent

 HUNTSVILLE, Ark.
-(KNWA) — A former Huntsville High School Football coach is believed to have leaked information about the high school football team to the Elkins Football Coach.
+(KFTA) — A former Huntsville High School Football coach is believed to have leaked information about the high school football team to the Elkins Football Coach.

 Text messages sent to Elkins High School Football Coach Bryan Hutson exchanges information on signals, routes, and players on the Huntsville football team.